Janina San Miguel: Entertainment career

 San Miguel was strongly considered for a role as a contestant in the second season of the reality television series Survivor Philippines, which began filming in May 2009.
 Though one of the show's criteria is that the contestants must not be celebrities, San Miguel was not regarded to be a celebrity by the show's producers.
-Show host Paolo Bediones (who incidentally also hosted the Binibining Pilipinas pageant) explained in an interview that she was a shoo-in for the part, but decided to back out at the last minute.
+Show host Paolo Bediones (who also hosted the Binibining Pilipinas pageant) explained in an interview that she was a shoo-in for the part, but decided to back out at the last minute.

-In August 2009, San Miguel became a contestant in the third season of Celebrity Duets: Philippine Edition.
+In March 2009, San Miguel was a guest star on the TV series Lipgloss.
+Later that year, she became a contestant in the third season of Celebrity Duets: Philippine Edition.
 In the season's first three episodes, she performed duets with Maureen Larrazabal, Bituin Escalante, and Paolo Ballesteros.
 However, she garnered the lowest number of text votes in the first round of eliminations, and became the first contestant voted off of the show on September 12, 2009.

 San Miguel has stated that she is refraining from focusing full time on her entertainment career due to her ongoing studies, though she continues to work on her figure in preparation for modeling opportunities.
 On October 23, 2009, she was one of the ten finalists in the Philippine qualifying round of the Ford Models Supermodel of the World modeling contest, which was held at the SMX Convention Center in Pasay.
 She advanced to the top three, but the contest was won by Charlene Almarvez, who went on to win first-runner up to Karlina Caune of the Baltics in the Supermodel of the World finals held in São Paulo, Brazil.

+In 2023, San Miguel, along with Binibining Pilipinas International 2008 Patricia Fernandez and some of her friends, appeared as contestants on Family Feud, playing for Autism Society Philippines.

+Personal life

+San Miguel is currently married to Vishal Sahota, an Indian national.
+For a time, she worked as a call center agent.
+She is set to become a pastor.